Reinhold Sadler

-Reinhold Sadler (January 10, 1848 – January 30, 1906) was an American politician.
-He was the ninth governor of Nevada.
+Reinhold Sadler (January 10, 1848 – January 30, 1906) was an American politician who was the 9th governor of Nevada.
 He was a member of the Silver Party.

 Biography

 Sadler was born on January 10, 1848, in Czarnikau, Posen Province, Prussia (modern-day Czarnków, Wielkopolska Province, Poland).
 His education was limited to the common schools of his native country.
 He immigrated to the United States first moving to Virginia City, and later Eureka.
 He married Louise Zadow in Hamilton, Nevada on May 26, 1874, and the couple had six children, Wihlemina, William Arthur, Bertha, Edgar, Alfred and Clarence.

 Career

 Sadler settled in Eureka, Nevada and worked as a miner, a miller, and a merchant.
 He was elected treasurer of Eureka County in 1880.